leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 The default policy applies when `scale.range` is omitted:

-- The minimum padding is zero on each side.
+- The top-level `zeroIf` threshold is `0.2`.
+- Each side uses `soft: 0` and `mode: 3`.
-- One-sided data has 10% zero affinity.
+- One-sided data has 20% zero affinity.
 - No hard limit applies.
-- No other soft limit applies.

-Zero affinity makes zero an outer tick when zero is within 10% of the raw span.
-The test uses the nearest data extremum.
+Zero affinity makes zero an outer tick when zero is within `zeroIf * rawSpan` of the nearest data extremum.
+Users can adjust `zeroIf`; `0` disables this proximity rule.

-A declarative `Range.Config` replaces the default per-side policy.
-A null side in a partial range array retains the default automatic policy.
+A declarative `Range.Config` overrides the specified fields.
+An omitted `zeroIf` retains `0.2`, and omitted per-side fields retain the default policy.
+A null side in a partial range array also retains this policy.

-Explicit padding is a minimum percentage of the raw span.
-An active hard or soft limit overrides padding on that side.
+Zero affinity is independent of soft limits and modes, including `mode: 0` and `soft: null`.
+Active soft anchors take precedence over zero affinity.
+Hard limits constrain the resulting anchors.
+The ranger ignores `pad` because the outer bounds are already data-enclosing ticks.

+Modes 2 and 3 use the natural outer tick in place of the padded bound from `rangeNum()`.
+Mode 2 uses `soft` while that tick remains inside the limit.
+Mode 3 uses `soft` after that tick reaches the limit.

 An active limit must align with the selected built-in tick increment.